tylerharriott/100-days-of-code/Week-3/Day-18/README.md

-## Day 18 - Passing functions as parameter
+## Day 18 - Passing functions as a parameter

 ### Tips to know about functions